The 5 Pillars of Marketing Automation Success

-You know how important your B2B clients are to your agency.
+You know how important your B2B clients are to your agency when it comes to marketing automation.
 Their success = your success.
-And when it comes to marketing automation, you want to ensure that those clients are getting the most out of the platform.
+It is crucial that those clients are get the most out of the platform.

 - How to help your clients identify and acquire qualified leads every day

 - Best practices for nurturing and communicating with leads

 - Tips for educating your clients’ sales reps on marketing automation

 Magee Clegg is the Managing Director of ClearTail Marketing.
 He helps businesses implement marketing automation strategies that will automatically deliver qualified leads to their sales teams.

 As Usability Manager, Bryan is responsible for creating content to help users get the most out of SharpSpring.
 This includes maintaining the support forum and creating instructional “how to” videos.
 Working in collaboration with Marketing, Support, and Development, Bryan helps create an exemplary experience for every user.

 No time to watch?
 Read the full transcript here.

 Bryan: All right.
 Let's go ahead and get started.
 Everyone thank you so much for attending today's webinar.
 We're going to talk about the five pillars of marketing automation success.
 So today's session is gonna be led by Magee Clegg.
 He's one of SharpSpring's agency partners with his company ClearTail.
 He's the managing director over here.
 So let's go and do some quick house keeping stuff very quickly, and then we're gonna move on to the presentation.